crparichaya/Popular-Spotify-Songs/README.md

 # Popular-Spotify-Songs
-This project aims to create a standalone GUI application using Python and Tkinter to visualize and analyze Popular Spotify Songs data, providing descriptive statistics, correlations, and interactive visualizations to gain insights into music trends.
+This project revolves around a user-friendly GUI application where users can interact with various visualization graphs representing data about Popular Spotify Songs.
+By clicking through the GUI, users can access information such as distribution graphs, scatter plot, line graphs and bar graphs, offering insights into the characteristics of Spotify songs.
 ### Install and Run
 To run this project locally, follow these steps: